 From injured operators and drained batteries to low data visibility, operational downtime causes a multitude of warehouse inefficiencies.
 Learn how to improve warehouse productivity today.

 In the material handling industry, warehouse operations can make or break a business.
-It is widely known that downtime and inefficiency creates considerable costs for businesses; many of which are hidden, with little to no visibility.
+It is widely known that downtime and inefficiency create considerable costs for businesses; many of which are hidden, with little to no visibility.

-Not only does this directly impact on revenue, but it can have an adverse effect on the service level provided to customers and, if left untreated, the future of the organisation.
+Not only does this directly impact revenue, but it can have an adverse effect on the service level provided to customers and, if left untreated, the future of the organisation.

 ‘The knock-on effect this has on a business is they let their customers down’, said Graham Jones, Dealer Development Director at TCM.

 Make material handling equipment servicing a priority

 Servicing and maintenance are often neglected in the material handling industry.
-Some businesses consider them too time consuming to carry out.
+Some businesses consider them too time-consuming to carry out.
 However, regular servicing is vital to maintain productivity levels by ensuring your equipment is working at optimum efficiency.
 Neglect a forklift truck for too long, for example, and you risk experiencing a full breakdown resulting in downtime and significant unforeseen material handling costs.
-This can be avoided if smaller issues are resolved before they become a significant problem.
+This can be avoided if smaller issues are resolved before they become significant problems.

 In the case of equipment servicing, prevention really is better than cure, and routine inspections will help to maintain optimum productivity levels in the warehouse.
 As is clear in the above example, warehouse optimisation techniques such as routine inspections are far more cost-effective in the long run than having to replace equipment that’s beyond repair.